cube3power/atsd/rule-engine/variables.md

   ```javascript
   curtime = 1515758392702
   ```
-> Classify large integers as Long (64-bit integer) or as a floating number to avoid 32-bit integer overflow.
+> Classify large integers as Long (64-bit integer) or floating numbers to avoid 32-bit integer overflow.
 The range of values that a regular 32-bit integer can hold is [-2147483647, 2147483648].

 ![](images/variables-large-integers.png)